Glascode/php-rpg/README.md

-# php-rpg
+# Snake

-A very simple RPG game made with PHP
+A very simple Snake game made with PHP.